MenuGamer/LarvelBase/README.md

 # Installation

+In order to create our desired project we need some tools and frameworks to help us out.

 ## Tools

-Before we can create our desired project and install all the components we need some tools to help us build it.
+Version control is essential for all of your projects.
-Let's start by installing our version control [git](https://git-scm.com/download/win).
+For version control we can use [git](https://git-scm.com/download/win).

 Along with version control we will need [NodeJS](https://nodejs.org) for most of our components and tools to work.
-I also recommend installing [XAMPP](https://www.apachefriends.org/download.html) to host your website and to installs the selected PHP version with it.
+I also recommend installing [XAMPP](https://www.apachefriends.org/download.html).
+This will install the selected PHP version and has the tools to host your website.
-After installing the tools mentioned above we need [composer](https://getcomposer.org/).
+Finally we can install [composer](https://getcomposer.org/).

 ## Frameworks

+Now that we have the proper tools installed we can start creating our project.

 ### Laravel

-Now that we have the proper tools installed we can create a laravel project using composer.
+Creating a laravel project is super easy with composer.
-Open up your `command prompt` or `git bash` and navigate to the desire root folder you want the project to be installed in.
+Open up your `command prompt` or `git bash` and navigate to the folder you want the project folder to be created in.
-After you have navigated to the desired folder use the following command to create your laravel project.
+After you have navigated to the desired folder, use the following command to create your laravel project.
 *Note: Make sure to replace `application-name` with the desired project name.*
 ```bash
 composer create-project laravel/laravel application-name